-Almost all the law schools approved by the ABA require that its applicants use the LSDAS, which makes your life much easier.
-Rather than having to assemble all that information for every school to which you apply, you just give the information to the LSAC (along with some money) and it takes care of everything.
+The LSAC gets you coming and going.
+In addition to paying the CAS fee, you need to purchase a report for each law school on your application list.
+LSDAS registration lasts five years.
+Almost all the law schools approved by the ABA require that their applicants use the CAS, which makes your life much easier.
+Rather than having to assemble all that information for every school to which you apply, you just give the information to the LSAC (along with your money), and it takes care of everything.
 When you apply to a law school, the school requests the report from the LSAC, the LSAC sends the report, and you just sit back and wait.

-You can register for the LSDAS on the LSAC Web site (www.lsac.org) at the same time as you register for the LSAT.
-When you do this, you authorize the LSAC to release information about you to eligible law schools, which means law schools who are interested in you may contact you.
+You can register for the CAS on the LSAC website (www.lsac.org) at the same time that you register for the LSAT.
+When you do this, you authorize the LSAC to release information about you to eligible law schools, which means law schools that are interested in you may contact you.

-If you don't register for the LSDAS at the same time as you register for the LSAT, you still must register for the LSDAS before you apply to law schools.
+If you don't register for the CAS at the same time that you register for the LSAT, you still must register before you apply to law schools.
 Do this at least six weeks before you start applying.